styler00dollar/Colab-traiNNer/README.md

 If you want to start training locally, just do `python train.py`.
 If you want to visualize the training loss with graphs, go into the log folder and use `tensorboard --logdir .`.
 It will create an URL that you can open in your browser.
 (Only works locally, download logs to do this if you use Colab.)

 I also created some dockerfiles, which can be used to train with.
-Currently there are 2 files and they are fundamentally different.
+Currently there are 3 files and they are all a bit different.
 Sadly it's very hard to make a perfect docker file, so there currently isn't a perfect one.
-They both cover nearly all dependencies.
+They should cover nearly all dependencies.
-- Dockerfile_CUDA11.5: Compiles everything from scratch with newest CUDA, since Pytorch with CUDA11.5 does not exist, but this will take a while.
+- `Dockerfile_CUDA11.5_compile`: Compiles everything from scratch with CUDA11.5, since Pytorch with CUDA11.5 does not exist, but this will take a while.
 TensorRT does not work with this docker.
-The precompiled whl can be installed and the package can be compiled manually, but it will result in an import error.
+The precompiled Torch-TensorRT whl can be installed and the package can be compiled manually as well, but it will result in an import error.
+Be aware that bad commits can result in a failed compile process with this docker.
+- `Dockerfile_CUDA11.5_precompiled`: Same as above, but i compiled all packages myself to have a much faster building process.
+It will install much faster.
-- Dockerfile_CUDA11.3: Everything is precompiled and the install should be fast, but the `correlation_package` won't install due to CUDA discrepancies.
+- `Dockerfile_CUDA11.3`: Everything is precompiled, will use official sources, but the `correlation_package` won't install due to CUDA discrepancies.
 ```
 # install docker, command for arch
 yay -S docker nvidia-docker nvidia-container-toolkit